Privacy Policy

 - Provincial Privacy Commissioners: You may also contact your provincial privacy commissioner if applicable.

-This Privacy Policy complies with Canadian privacy legislation including PIPEDA and was last updated on June 8 th, 2025.
+This Privacy Policy complies with Canadian privacy legislation including PIPEDA and was last updated on January 15, 2025.
 We are committed to maintaining the highest standards of privacy protection and transparency in all our business practices.

 Legal Notice: This Privacy Policy is effective as of the date listed above.
 For the most current version, please visit credora.ca/privacy-policy.
 If you have questions about this policy or Credora’s privacy practices, please contact our Privacy Officer using the information provided above.